-quai rter optimistic profit feedback figure 1. nanagement is ea joined the team b from the employees 2 Joineu the team b Prosidont is J ven with the econor micrecession

-- The President is , even with the economic recession. z. - According to the accountant, this year's is double compared to last year.
-The for this is disappointing.
-3. - 4.
+quart er optimistic profit feedback figure 1. management is ea joined the team b e from the er mployees 2.
+2. The President is even with the economic recession.
+3. 4.
+Acc The ording to the acco ountant, this year for this 's is do is disa ubled compared t o last year. •• 1110 101 till3 15 d15d ppommig.
+II.
+II.
+DIALOGUE BOX Bets Betsy: Hi Brian, this is Betsy.
+How are you doing? - Fine.
+I've just retur welcoming.

-Betsy : Hi Brian, this is Betsy.
-How are you doing?
-Brian : Fine.
-I've just returned from the Head Office.
-Betsy : So, How was your business trip?
-Brian : It was wonderful.
+Brian: So, How was your business trip?

+It was wonderful.
 Boston is a great city.
-Apart from that, the people in the Head Office are very welcoming.
-Betsy : I'm happy to hear that!
-By the way, have you seen Frank yet?
-He needs the figures for the last 2 quarters.
+Besides, the people in the Head Office are very Betsy:

+Betsy: I'm happy to hear that!
+By the way, have you met Frank yet?
+He needs the figures for the the update then.

 Brian : No, I haven't seen him yet.
 We have a meeting at 10 o'clock tomorrow morning.
-I'll give him the update then.
-Betsy : Did you do your presentation yet?
-Brian : Yes, I did it yesterday afternoon.
+I'll give him

+Betsy: Have you made your presentation yet?

+Brian: Yes, I made it yesterday afternoon.
 I was very nervous, but everything went well.

-Betsy : Has the management given you any feedback yet?
-Brian : Yes, I've already met with the sales director and he said he was impressed by my presentation.
+Has the management given you any feedback yet?
+Betsy:

+Yes, I've already met the sales director and he said he was impressed by my presentation.
+Brian :

 He added, that the management was optimistic on this new business venture.

-Betsy : That's great Brian.
+That's great Brian.
 Congratulations!